-- Sense of Safety & Beyond Activity book Pages 2 and 3.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify
+- Sense of Safety & Beyond!
+Activity Book Pages 2 and 3.
+Available online to print for each student, TOOLKIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/

 - Crayons and pencils

 - Overhead projection of activity (optional)

 Many accidents involving children happen every day when they are crossing the street.
 Serious accidents happen when kids do not pay attention or follow directions when crossing the street.